NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Pale Fade.md

 **Activate** `pf2:2` Interact

 Pale fade is a white ointment with a sharp, earthy scent.
 The poison rapidly desiccates flesh, which then crumbles and forms a cloud of pallid dust.
-If the victim is [[Conditions/Concealed|Concealed]] by this poison, then the cloud of dust also conceals other creatures from the victim.
+If the victim is [[3-Rules/Conditions/Concealed|Concealed]] by this poison, then the cloud of dust also conceals other creatures from the victim.

 **Saving Throw** DC 42 Fortitude check

 **Maximum Duration** 6 rounds

-**Stage 1** 10d6 poison and [[Conditions/Drained|Drained 1]] (1 round)
+**Stage 1** 10d6 poison and [[Drained|Drained 1]] (1 round)

 **Stage 2** 12d6 poison, drained 1, and concealed (1 round)